VoR0220/eris-cli/docs/tutorials/solidity/solidity_1_the_five_types_model.md

 ## Cost benefit analysis

 Given all of the extra contracts and indirection that's needed, we may ask if it's even worth doing.
-For example, if all I want to do is to deposit some money, why do i have to call one contract that calls a second contract that calls a third one, also doing calls to a fourth one all the way?
+For example, if all I want to do is to deposit some money, why do I have to call one contract that calls a second contract that calls a third one, also doing calls to a fourth one all the way?

 There are some things to consider when deciding how the system should be designed.
-Modularity is good, but it comes with a price.
+Modularity is good for making your code reusable and for increasing the security of your contracts, but it does come with something of a price.
 All this indirection means more calls and more processing, which means the cost for executing the code is higher, and the added bytecode makes storing the contracts more expensive.

 There is also the matter of trust, but I treat that in the beginning of the document.